 - Consumer and Family/Whānau Advisors – strategic roles designed to influence change at a systems level under the framework of Te Ara Tauwhirotanga – The Lakes DHB Mental Health and Addictions Model of Care, by connecting service users and whānau with decision makers.

-- Sustaining tenancies at risk (STAR) – a homelessness prevention programme delivered alongside the Ministry of Housing and Urban Development.
+- Sustaining Tenancies – a homelessness prevention programme funded by the Ministry of Housing and Urban Development.
 We work with individuals and families at risk of losing their tenancies to keep them housed, addressing any underlying issues that impact on their tenancy and wellbeing.
-More information can be found in our STAR brochure (PDF).
-Referrals are welcome from any source, including self-referrals, property managers (social housing and private properties) and other agencies.
-Self-referrals can be made via 0800 932 432 or by emailing BOPSTAR@linkpeople.co.nz.
+More information can be found on our Sustaining Tenancies webpage.

 If you have nowhere to stay tonight or in the next seven days, please contact Work and Income to access emergency housing.